wren-creator/ModelForge/MONITOR_README.md

 }
 ```

-If you are using **RMF Monitor III**, its DDS REST API can be polled directly — it returns MIPS and zIIP as JSON fields under the `CPUACT` report.
+If you are using **RMF Monitor III**, its DDS REST API can be polled directly it returns MIPS and zIIP as JSON fields under the `CPUACT` report.

 ---

 ### Stability

-Stability metrics come directly out of `snapshotInference()` — `error_rate` and `timeout_rate` are already tracked by your `inference.js` error counter.
+Stability metrics come directly out of `snapshotInference()`, `error_rate` and `timeout_rate` are already tracked by `inference.js` error counter.
 Uptime can be derived from the process start time:

 ```js
 const START = Date.now()